gregplaysguitar/django-baseclasses/readme.markdown

 With the above model definition, you can do the following:

     Article.live.all() # get all live articles
-    Article.featured.all() # get all featured articles
-    article = Article.featured.get_first() # get first featured article, or first live if none featured

     article.primary_image # get primary image for the article article.next # get next article
     article.next_live # get next live article
-    article.next_featured # get next featured article

-If you don't have an attached Image model, then use `BaseContentModel` instead of `BaseContentModelWithImages`
+If you don't have an attached Image model, then just use `BaseContentModel`, and not `BaseModelWithImages` as your base.